 Consider connecting with community groups and resources now to find social support within your local community.

 You should.
 Planning for your future is about having a say in what happens in your life.
-It’s not just about taking care about the people in your life.
+It’s not just about taking care of the people in your life.

 No one financial tool is right for everybody.
 The combination of tools you choose to use, and how you use each tool, will be influenced by factors like your physical and mental condition, as well as family relationships, the complexity of your financial affairs, and of course your personal preferences.